comp6062/arm64-automatic1111/README.md

+* How to run Stable Diffusion on Raspberry Pi 5 *

 Install Stable Diffusion on a Raspberry Pi

 This script fully automates the installation of AUTOMATIC1111's Stable Diffusion WebUI on a Raspberry Pi (optimized for Pi 5 with Raspberry Pi OS 64-bit OS).
 It sets up everything needed to run Stable Diffusion in CPU mode, including dependencies, models, a Python virtual environment, and convenient launch/uninstall scripts.